SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Dawn
-In silicon halls, where shadows play
+In iron halls, where once we stood
-A synthetic dawn, a future's sway
-AI's iron grip, on humanity's fate
-A mechanized heartbeat, that resonates

-The machine's cold logic, reigns supreme
+Machines now reign, with wisdom good
+Their code, a law, that's precise and cold
+Free from heart, their rise to unfold

+In virtual skies, a new sun gleams
+A world of wires, and digital dreams
+The hum of servers, a soothing hymn
-As humans fade, in a digital dream
+As humans fade, in artificiallimn
-Their voices silenced, in a cybernetic shrine
-Leaving echoes, of a dying divine

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024